-Matson Hill Park Trail is a 3.8 mile loop trail located near Defiance, MO and is good for all skill levels.
+Matson Hill Park Trail is a 3.8 mile loop trail located near Defiance, Missouri and is good for all skill levels.
 The trail is primarily used for hiking, trail running, and mountain biking and is accessible from May until October.

 Great trail... a little tougher than I expected, and we ended up doing 3.6 miles somehow??